mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 ### Can each Mixpanel property (join key) only be mapped to one lookup table?

 Yes.
-A Mixpanel property can only be mapped to 1 lookup table in Lexicon.
+A Mixpanel property can only be mapped to one lookup table in Lexicon.
 However, should you need to map different lookup tables for the same property, you can opt for either one of these approach:

 1. Locally map your lookup table to the property within the report.
 This option allows you to have multiple local lookup tables across different reports, where their context and usage are only relevant to these reports.
 2. Create multiple custom properties that contain the property you want to map to.
 Then map the different lookup tables to each custom property in Lexicon.
 This option allows you to map different groups of values of the same property (using some custom property logic) to different lookup tables.
 Since this would be a global mapping, other Mixpanel users in your project can also re-use these lookup tables via the custom properties.

+Do note that the [limits](/docs/data-structure/lookup-tables#when-shouldnt--i-use-lookup-tables) of **100MB** per CSV and **5 million rows** still applies for both approach.

 ### Can multiple properties map to the same lookup table?